hfossli/Replicate/README.md

 ## Creating templates

-### SwiftPlate.json
+### Replicate.json

-In the root directory of your template project add a file named `swiftplate.json` with some information about which strings you want replaced.
+In the root directory of your template project add a file named `replicate.json` with some information about which strings you want replaced.
 Here's an example:
 ```
 {
   "replace": [
     {
-      "find": "S-PROJECT-NAME",
+      "find": "R-PROJECT-NAME",
       "description": "What's the name of your project?",
       "suggestion": "folder.name"
     },
     {
-      "find": "S-AUTHOR-NAME",
+      "find": "R-AUTHOR-NAME",
       "description": "What's your name?",
       "suggestion": "git.user.name"
     },
     {
-      "find": "S-AUTHOR-EMAIL",
+      "find": "R-AUTHOR-EMAIL",
       "description": "What's your email address?",
       "suggestion": "git.user.email"
     },
     {
-      "find": "S-COMPANY-NAME",
+      "find": "R-COMPANY-NAME",
       "description": "What's your company name?"
     },
     {
-      "find": "S-COMPANY-IDENTIFIER",
+      "find": "R-COMPANY-IDENTIFIER",
       "description": "What's your company identifier?
 E.g. \"no.agens\""
     }
   ]